alanng10/class-lang/Docue/Article/Word/a.md

 Word "tribute" has meaning that is distributed.

+Word "desktop" has meaning that is desktop.

+Word "laptop" has meaning that is desktop laptop.

+Word "tablet" has meaning that is mobile tablet.

+Word "mobile" has meaning that is mobile.

 Word "contain" has meaning that is contained.

 Word "include" has meaning that is included.